GoogleChrome/web.dev/src/site/content/en/blog/detached-window-memory-leaks/index.md

 </figure>

 {% Aside 'codelab' %}

-Try it with a <a href="https://detached-windows-test.glitch.me" target="_blank" rel="noopener noreferrer">step-by-step walk through</a>.
+Open this <a href="https://detached-windows-test.glitch.me" target="_blank" rel="noopener noreferrer">step-by-step walk through</a> in a new window.

 {% endAside %}

 Analyzing heap dumps can be a daunting task, and it can be quite difficult to find the right